Sthaynny/adaptable_screen/README.md

 <p>

-This package was created to reduce the need to create a way to leave the exact sizes up to the designer.
-For that, the Plugin scales the sizes based on an interface size and the windows that the components are being inserted.
+The plug-in scales sizes based on the size of the UIDesign prototypes and the windows the components are being placed into.

 </p>